 See How Much You Could Save on Auto Insurance — Get a Free Quote >>

 The innocence and naiveté of youth only lasts so long before you need a little money maturity.
 Now that we’ve matured into responsible adults, we’re much more willing to spend a little bit extra each month to save ourselves from a devastatingly large expense down the road.

 In a similar vein, when you’re young, you’re really only concerned with today and tomorrow.
 The future will come, but it can wait.

 But, that “now” view of our finances is long gone.
 We built up a solid emergency fund to cover six months of our expenses if we were both to lose employment at the exact same time (fingers crossed, may we never deal with that).
-Then we opened IRAs in addition to my husband’s 401(k).
-We met with a financial advisor to talk about smart ways we could invest some of our money.
+Then we opened IRAs in addition to my husband's 401(k).
+We met with a financial adviser to talk about smart ways we could invest some of our money.

 Just a few years ago, we were all about instant gratification.
 But now we definitely see the value in planning for 25 years from now – not just for next month.

 As you and your income grow, it only makes sense that you adopt new attitudes and make different choices with your money.
 It’s important to remember that your financial philosophy is never set in stone – it’s meant to adapt and shift as your circumstances do.